XtraWyze/AI-Assistant-v2/README.md

 ## FOLLOWUP Listening Window

 After Wyzer finishes speaking, it automatically enters a **FOLLOWUP** state where it listens for follow-up requests **without requiring the hotword** for ~3 seconds (configurable).
-This enables natural conversation chaining without saying "hey jarvis" every time.
+This enables natural conversation chaining without saying "hey wyzer" every time.

 ### How It Works